stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 3.0.14 =
+* Fix: Issue with collapsed columns set to full height.
+* Fix: Issue where lightbox shows disable arrows that should be hidden.
+* Fix: Issue with fluentCRM and mailerlite.
+* Fix: Settings page link.
+*

 = 3.0.13 =
 Release Date: February 22nd, 2023
 * Fix: Issue where custom gutter could be undefined.